docsforadobe/after-effects-scripting-guide/docs/renderqueue/renderqueue.md

 #### Description

-When true, the rendering process is in progress or paused.
-When false, it is stopped.
+When `true`, the rendering process is in progress or paused.
+When `false`, it is stopped.

 #### Type